 One of my favorite ways to keep my kindergarten students engaged during our math block is through the use of centers.
-In January, I like to incorporate these winter activities in our math rotations.
+In January, I like to incorporate these winter math centers for kindergarten in our math rotations.
 We use these January math centers to ease back into our learning routine when we return from winter break.

 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 This helps me to build my collection of books so I can share ideas with you.
 You will never infer a fee or charge for this.